-The business operates with high ethical standards and has a zero-tolerance policy towards fraud, corruption, bribery and money laundering to ensure accountability towards our stakeholders.
-Our employees remain committed to adhere with our Code of Conduct ("COC"), and continue to maintain high levels of professionalism and ethical behaviour when conducting the Hotel's operations.
+To ensure the accountability of the Group to its shareholders, we conduct business with the highest ethical standard and have zero tolerance towards fraud, corruption, bribery and money laundering.
+We have in place Code of Conduct ("COC") for our employees, and we expect our employees to be exemplary in maintaining high level of professionalism and ethical behaviour when conducting the Hotel's operations.